-The 2018 Neptune Novices’ Hurdle looks wide open with no obvious superstar yet to emerge.
-The 2016 produced a cracking finish between Yorkhill and Yanworth, both of whom have gone on to prove themselves as top class performers at the highest level.
+The 2018 Ballymore Novices’ Hurdle looks wide open with no obvious superstar yet to emerge.
+The 2017 renewal produced a cracking finish between outsider Willoughby Court and the well backed Neon Wolf, with the former a real breakthrough winner at the top table for the excellent Ben Pauling stable.
 Take a look at the bettingexpert Neptune Novices’ Hurdle tips to get a value angle into the race close to raceday.

-The 2018 RSA Chase looks very competitive with no absolute standout candidate unlike many of this year’s championship contests.
-An RSA Chase winner needs not only to have stamina, but also an ability to ‘go again’ and quicken as the horses enter the back straight and turn for home just as Don Poli did in 2015.
+The 2018 RSA Chase looks very competitive with no standout candidate yet to emerge (like many of this year’s championship contests), and the bookmakers currently offer 7/1 the field.
+An RSA Chase winner needs not only to have stamina, but also an ability to ‘go again’ and quicken as the horses enter the back straight.
+Last year saw a dramatic finish as the well backed favourite Might Bite almost chucked away victory by veering towards the stands on the run-in.
 Check out our RSA Chase preview to see exactly who fits that profile in this year’s race.

-Gordon Elliot won the 2016 Coral Cup with the classy Diamond King.
+Jessica Harrington's Supasundae landed this competitive handicap in 2017 for the Irish, with the popular Robbie Power at his strongest in a typically bunched finish up the hill.
 Finding a well handicapped horse in this type of race is perilously difficult.
 We’ve analysed the Coral Cup trends & stats, betting odds and more to give you some tempting each-way value in this year’s renewal.

 Cheltenham Cross Country Chase Betting Tips

-The Cross Country Chase always has a slightly different feel to the main championship races at the Cheltenham Festival with obscure obstacles and tight, weaving circuits of the Cheltenham turf.
-Enda Bolger excels with just this type of horse and has a very good chance with Josie’s Order this season.
+The Cross Country Chase always has a slightly different feel to the main championship races at the Cheltenham Festival with obscure obstacles and tight, weaving circuits on the inside of the usual racecourse.
+Enda Bolger excels with just this type of horse and has a very good chance with Josie’s Order in 2018.
 A course and distance winner, he could prove tricky to overcome this year.
 Check out our Cross Country Chase tips for this year’s renewal.

-The Fred Winter betting is one of the most open of all the races at this year’s festival.
+The Fred Winter betting is one of the most open of all the races at this year’s festival (2017 prodcued a shock 33/1 winner in Flying Tiger to the delight of the layers).
 With many trainers playing their hand late, it’s hard to get a grasp on exactly what will be turning up.
-The SPs of last year’s first four were: 25/1, 14/1, 33/1 and 16/1 returning a gigantic trifecta pay out of £13,942.60.
+The SPs of 2016's first four were: 25/1, 14/1, 33/1 and 16/1 returning a gigantic trifecta pay out of £13,942.60.
 Be sure to check out our Fred Winter preview & tips to help digest one of the hardest races at the Cheltenham festival.

-The Cheltenham Champion Bumper betting odds always prove more helpful than the form book (given there’s so much we don’t know about the horses at the head of the market).
-The 2016 winner was the 5/1 chance Ballyandy, and the race has typically thrown up numerous future winners over hurdles.
-Given the last seven Champion Bumper winners have had SPs of: 5/1, 9/2, 16/1, 25/1, 16/1, 14/1 and 40/1, let us give you some pointers in what has proved to be an extremely hard race to crack in recent years.
+The Cheltenham Champion Bumper betting odds often prove more helpful than the form book (given there’s so much we don’t know about the unexposed horses at the head of the market).
+The 2017 winner Fayonagh capped a fanstatic day for Gordon Elliot, and the race has typically thrown up numerous future winners over hurdles.
+Given the last eight Champion Bumper winners have had SPs of: 7/1, 5/1, 9/2, 16/1, 25/1, 16/1, 14/1 and 40/1, let us give you some pointers in what has proved to be an extremely hard race to crack in recent years.